giacomomarchioro/PyEnergyDiagrams/README.md

 # we replot the figure (sometimes we have to resize with the mouse the figure so we force to refresh)
 diagram.fig.show()
 ```
+If you use the command `diagram.plot()` now all the changes will be overwritten, so these minor adjustment must be done after.

 ### Contributors
 Thanks to Kalyan Jyoti Kalita for the arrow functionality and O2-AC.